Annual Corporate Governance Report

 1. Audit Committee Charter includes the Audit Committee's responsibility on:

-2. Audit Committee Charter contains the Committee's responsibility on reviewing and monitoring the external auditor's suitability and effectiveness on an annual basis. | Compliant | ||
+2. Audit Committee Charter contains the Committee's responsibility on reviewing and monitoring the external auditor's suitability and effectiveness on an annual basis. | Compliant | Link: Audit Committee TOR | |

 Recommendation 9.3 | |||

-1. Company discloses the nature of non-audit services performed by its external auditor in the Annual Report to deal with the potential conflict of interest. | Compliant | Generali did not utilize the non-audit services of its external auditor because of possible conflict of interest. | |
+1. Company discloses the nature of non-audit services performed by its external auditor in the Annual Report to deal with the potential conflict of interest. | Compliant | Generali did not utilize the non-audit services of its external auditor. | |

-2. Audit Committee stays alert for any potential conflict of interest situations, given the guidelines or policies on non-audit services, which could be viewed as impairing the external auditor's objectivity. | Compliant | Please see Terms of Reference in this link | |
+2. Audit Committee stays alert for any potential conflict of interest situations, given the guidelines or policies on non-audit services, which could be viewed as impairing the external auditor's objectivity. | Compliant | Link: Audit Committee TOR | |

 Principle 10: The company should ensure that the matters and reportable non-financial and sustainability issues are disclosed. | |||